tracyqwerty/cpp_knowledge_sharing/README.md

 ### `<algorithm>`

 These functions are very powerful when trying to write efficient programs.
 Know their existence and use them when in handy, and this will save us lots of efforts.

+Note that here's just the tip of the iceberg.
+For more information, you may refer to here: https://en.cppreference.com/w/cpp/algorithm

 #### Non-modifying sequence operations